MeanderingProgrammer/render-markdown.nvim/README.md

     headings = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
     -- Character to use for the bullet points in lists bullets = { '●', '○', '◆', '◇' },
-    -- Characters to the unticked/ticked checkboxes
+    -- Characters to the unchecked/checked checkboxes
-    checkboxes = { '', '' },
+    checkboxes = {
+        unchecked = '',
+        checked = ''
+    },
     -- Character that will replace the > at the start of block quotes quote = '┃',
     -- Character to use for the horizontal rule